Indeed.com: U.S. game jobs are growing in AR, VR, and esports

 Virtual reality and augmented reality represent areas of opportunity.
 VR failed to live up to the wildest promises when the new systems launched in 2015.
 But the number of job postings for VR and AR have risen 93 percent since 2015, with 17 percent of that growth happening in the past year.
-Those jobs are dispersed across the U.S. but Indeed.com noted that five cities have the most VR and AR job listings.
+Those jobs are dispersed across the U.S. but job site Indeed.com noted that five cities have the most VR and AR job listings.

 In order, they are New York, Los Angeles, Seattle, San Jose, and Atlanta.
 The top three cities are all home to major gaming companies, with New York City housing